tinkerbell/tinkerbell-docs/docs/about/workflows.md

 # Workflows

 A workflow is the complete set of operations to be run on a Worker.
 It consists of two building blocks: a Worker's [hardware data](/about/hardware-data) and a [template](/about/templates).
+Workflows, once created, are immutable.
+Changes made to a template or to hardware data does not update any associated workflows.

 ## Creating a Workflow